Kids' Bike Sizing Chart

 So, how do you know what size bike to get your child?
 Unlike adult sizing, where the bike frame determines size, in kids’ bikes the wheels set the proportions.
 Bike wheels start small with one-size balance bikes for toddlers.
 Meanwhile, wheels that are 24 inches in diameter are considered the last step before moving up to adult models.

 Below is a bike size chart categorized by height, age and wheel size.
-The chart answers questions from “What size bike is right for a 6-year-old?” to “What age should use a 20-inch bike?”
+The chart answers questions from “What is the right size bike for an 8-year-old" to “What age should use a 20-inch bike?”
 However, it’s important to keep in mind that a test ride is the best way to get the most accurate fit.

 As you can see, both age and height are important considerations.
-The best size bike for a 4-year-old is either a 12-inch or 16-inch wheel, depending on their height.
-Similarly, the right size bike for a 5-year-old falls into that same range.
+The best size bike for a 4-year-old is either a 12-inch or 14-inch wheel.
+Similarly, the right size bike for a 5-year-old could range from a 16-inch to 18-inch wheel.

-Most 8 and 9-year-olds will fit on a 20-inch wheel bike.
-Meanwhile, a 10-year-old (or older) will likely use the 24-inch size.
+Most 8- and 9-year-olds will fit on a 20-inch wheel bike.
+Meanwhile, a 10-year-old (or older) will likely fit on the 24-inch size.
 Keep in mind that if your 10-year-old is smaller, they may still be more comfortable with a 20-inch bike wheel.

 While height charts are a good starting point, a test ride can be a great aid in choosing the right size bike for your child.
 To help ensure a comfortable fit, here are a few key things to watch out for when putting a bike to the test: